Nietzsche for physicists: Physics or science as a game

-As a part of the Dionysian world, the science is a result of contests as well.
+As a part of the Dionysian world, science is a result of contests as well.
 The \textit{agon} or contest among scientific perspectives is determinant to the scientific development.
-As we have seen, science, in particular the physics, obeys rules.
-Then, such as the Dionysian world (which obeys rules or natural laws), science may be viewed as a game.
+As we have seen, science, in particular physics, obeys rules.
+Then, such as the Dionysian world, science may be viewed as a game.
 This conclusion comes from the concepts of will to power and perspectivism: the scientific interpretations struggle for dominance.
-Such concepts lead to this interpretation.
 Science as a game means the most influential game today.
-And from the beginning of modernity, science is the most dominant game.
-Then the scientist is a type of player (someone who obtains in science the subsistence of the type) who is immersed in such a sophisticated game and, in general, does not realize that he/she plays it.
+From the beginning of modernity, science is the most dominant game.
+Then, the scientist is a type of player (someone who obtains in science the subsistence of the type) who is immersed in such a sophisticated game and, in general, does not realize that he/she plays it.